What Are Some All-Girl Colleges in the U.S.?

 Women's colleges encourage and support the educational and social needs of women.
 Read this article to learn the benefit of attending an all-girl college, and find out more about several prominent women's colleges in the United States.

-In 2011, there were approximately 50 women's colleges operating in the U.S., according to the U.S. Department of Education.
-Only about three percent of women applying to college choose an all-girl college, says U.S. News and World Report.
+In 2016, there were approximately 42 women's colleges operating in the U.S., according to the U.S. Department of Education.
+Only about two percent of women applying to college choose an all-girl college, says FastWeb.

 The U.S. Women's College Coalition (WCC) says that if you attend a women's college you may have higher self-esteem after two years of college attendance than your peers at co-ed campuses.
 You may also be more likely to score higher on standardized achievement tests and graduate.
 Additionally, as an all-girl college student you're more likely to graduate with a degree in a male-dominated discipline, such as economics, mathematics and science.
 The WCC studies also suggest that if you attend a single-sex school, you might be more successful in your career and make more money than your co-educational counterparts.

-Founded in 1870, Wellesley College is a private, liberal arts college for women located near Boston, Massachusetts, with a student population of approximately 2,482, according to the National Center for Education Statistics (NCES).
-U.S. News and World Report ranked this institution in the top 10 of national liberal arts colleges for 2014.
+Founded in 1870, Wellesley College is a private, liberal arts college for women located near Boston, Massachusetts, with an undergraduate student population of approximately 2,323, according to the National Center for Education Statistics (NCES).
+U.S. News and World Report ranked this institution in the top 10 of national liberal arts colleges for 2016.
 If you're a student at Wellesley College, you can take advantage of an agreement it has with the Massachusetts Institute of Technology (MIT) and take courses at MIT to supplement your education.
 You may have heard of some of Wellesley's notable graduates, which include the first female secretary of state, Madeleine Albright and award-winning journalist Diane Sawyer.